sandhawke/open-namespace-process/README.md

 Any edits in "stable" require approval of the group, and are unlikely to be approved unless they are fixing clear errors and supported by all implementors.

+## Advancement from "stable" to "archaic"

+If the community decides people should be generally steered away from a term, but it's already "stable" so it can't just be removed, its status may be advanced to "archaic".